kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Sweating of the ipsilateral face
 	E. Proprioception from the ipsilateral leg

-#### Answer: ?
+#### Answer: C. Motor control of the contralateral foot - ?

 ### Q2.67
-A 55-yr old man is admitted to an ICU with acute respiratory distress syndrome.
+A 55-yr old man is admitted to an ICU with _acute respiratory distress syndrome_ (ARDS).
 Which of the following variables is most likely to be lower than normal in this patient?

 	A. Oncotic pressure of alveolar fluid
 	B. Work of breathing